 1970 - Demole Review (WHO Monograph)

-scientific misconduct, Demole omits the majority of papers showing fluoride adverse effects, literally lies about some findings as reported in the papers, sometimes stating the exact opposite as the studies had
+example of gross scientific misconduct, Demole omits the majority of papers showing fluoride adverse effects, literally lies about some findings as reported in the papers, sometimes stating the exact opposite as

-reported.
-He denies that there is a fluoride- iodine antagonism of any sort, claims that medications used to treat Basedow were ineffective, and that fluoride has no effects on the synthesis of thyroxine
+the studies had reported.
+He denies that there is a fluoride- iodine antagonism of any sort, claims that medications used to treat Basedow were ineffective, and that fluoride has no effects on the synthesis of

 (Note: Demole similarly testified at the 1964 Dublin/Ireland fluoridation trial; and as "expert" in pollution cases by aluminum smelters in Switzerland).

 (A detailed analysis of this “review” is on the Truth Decay website.)

 1970 - Ahn and Rosenberg confirm that fluoride mimicks TSH.